simeonar/DeviceEmulator/iot-emulator/README.md

   - `test` — prints a test confirmation message.
   - `exit`/`quit` — exits interactive mode.
   - Any other command — prints an unknown command message.

+## External dependencies: Paho MQTT

+This project requires Paho MQTT C and C++ libraries for MQTT device emulation.
+These are not included in the repository due to licensing and size.
+You must download and place them manually:

+1. Download prebuilt Paho MQTT C for Windows (eclipse-paho-mqtt-c-win64-*) from https://github.com/eclipse/paho.mqtt.c/releases
+2. Download Paho MQTT C++ sources (paho.mqtt.cpp-*) from https://github.com/eclipse/paho.mqtt.cpp/releases
+3. Place both folders in `external/paho/` so you have:
+   - `external/paho/eclipse-paho-mqtt-c-win64-1.3.14/include` and `lib`
+   - `external/paho/paho.mqtt.cpp-1.3.0/include`, `lib`, and `build` (after build)
+4. Build paho.mqtt.cpp as described above before building the main project.

+These folders must remain in the project for successful build and linking.